 Awards and Grants:

-- 2006-2009 SSHRC Standard Research Grant ($53,307), for research on skeletal variation among ancestral Pueblo Indians in the American Southwest.
+2006-2009 Social Sciences and Humanities Research Council (SSHRC), Standard Research Grant for research on craniometric variation among ancestral Pueblo Indians in the American Southwest.

 - Schillaci MA, Lakatos SA, Sutton LD.
 2017.
 Tewa place names for early habitation sites in the Northern Rio Grande Valley, New Mexico.
-Journal of Field Archaeology (in press)
+Journal of Field Archaeology 42(2):142-151.

 - Schillaci MA, Wichmann S. 2016.
 The use of linguistic data in bioarchaeological research: an example from the American Southwest.
 In Mant M, and Holland A. (eds).
 Beyond the bones. engaging with disparate datasets.
 Amsterdam:Academic Press. pp. 101-112.